biopython/biopython.github.io/wiki/GitMigration.md

     branch
 -   make a diff between the contributed and official branch in git repo (see [GitUsage](GitUsage "wikilink"))
--   apply this diff to the cvs repo
+-   apply this diff to the cvs repository
 -   commit in cvs with appropriate message

 Next steps